bgd-labs/aave-proposals-v3/src/20240602_AaveV3Ethereum_GhoStewardUpdate/GhoStewardUpdate.md

 ## Simple Summary

-This proposal seeks to update the GHO steward to an upgraded version, allowing more granular control over GHO to increase it’s efficiency
+This proposal seeks to update the GHO steward to an more efficient version, allowing more granular control over GHO to increase it’s efficiency

 ## Motivation